In this guide, we'll explain common terms you may see from Google about your site's SEO.

 If Google enables mobile-first indexing for your site, it means it's found that your site is well-designed for viewing on mobile devices, and it'll use the mobile site when indexing and ranking your site.
 Most visitors now access Google from a mobile device, so Google prioritizes the version of your site that works best for the largest number of potential visitors.

 If you received an email about mobile-first indexing, it's good news, and you don't have to do anything to create a separate mobile site.
 Squarespace sites have built-in responsive design, they're made to display beautifully across a range of devices.
-Even if a customer finds your site in search results from a desktop computer, they'll see a version that's optimized for their larger screen.
+Even if a customer finds your site in search results from a computer, they'll see a version that's optimized for their larger screen.

 Parallel tracking is a Google Ads feature for advertisers who use click measurements.